 OAuth2 Client Credentials

-Users to authenticate themselves via an ordinary OAuth2 client credentials authentication flow (You can read more about it here).
-This allow applications that are totally unaware of the existence of the Cluster to authenticate themselves and access the Cluster's publicly exposed Services (read more about the BeyondCorp/client-less mode here) via typical OAuth2 access tokens without having to use additional libraries in your applications (read more about using OAuth client credentials here).
-Here is an example of how to create OAuth2 client credential:
+Users to authenticate themselves via an ordinary OAuth2 client credentials authentication flow (You can read more here).
+This allows applications that are totally unaware of the existence of the Cluster to authenticate themselves and access the Cluster's publicly exposed Services (read more about the BeyondCorp/client-less mode here) via typical OAuth2 access tokens without using additional libraries in your applications (read more about using OAuth client credentials here).
+Here is an example of how to create OAuth2 client credentials Credential:

 octeliumctl create cred --type oauth2 --user microservice1 cred02Client ID: spxg-cdyxCLient Secret: AQpAN9OT1az6DQH69dNklhretPxlGjJ_qoXuwLMJfMNHwUiLsFGmixmU9klBjw2QLr1TNhgc9PzeL2bVYjeAYMnZDxI4CAMSEDfsj7P_gUROri5QfX1GW6saEKCiOwWyf0LDuE-9Fu8seI0iEPMGpIZKlUTknLzFO6uJH_8